Configuring the Content of Quick Views

 • You can place an existing DataPoint in your annotation.

 • You can place the DataPoint anywhere.
-It is specified by the position of the reference facet in the collection.
+It's specified by the position of the reference facet in the collection.

 • A DataPoint can have a label.
-It is taken from within the <Record Type="UI.ReferenceFacet">.
+It's taken from within the <Record Type="UI.ReferenceFacet">.

 The sample codes show a quick view facet containing field group, contact and DataPoint: